MarineLab/Pozniak-et-al_NK_cells_paper/README.md

 The human data was deposited to the EGA portal with the study number: EGAS00001006488 The mouse data was deposited to the GEO portal with the study number: GSE207592

-### Location of the rds file of the entire tumor micoenvironment and the immune cells
+### Location of the rds files of the entire tumor micoenvironment and the immune cells

 https://doi.org/10.48804/GSAXBN